Welcome to today's edition of the Rush 24-7 podcast.

 I was an open Ted Cruz supporter during the primary, but never Hillary, everybody.

-Only as a means of trying to help steer the party or help steer Trump in the right direction, not as a means of denigrating the nominee.
+And I refuse to do the enemy's work by talking about how Trump is bad on this or Trump is bad on that, only as a means of trying to help steer the party or help steer Trump in the right direction, not as a means of denigrating the nominee.

 That's my approach.

-Everyone's entitled to their own thoughts, feelings all the rest on it.
+Everyone's entitled to their own thoughts, feelings, all the rest on it.

-On immigration, though, I think Trump has finally clarified for any of the doubters out there where he stands, and also I think he has seized this moment to show that he is much closer to where a majority of the Republican Party, the I mean the people, the voters, not the pundits, not the people who write articles for places, not people like me.
+And also, I think he has seized this moment to show that he is much closer to where a majority of the Republican Party, I mean, the people, the voters, not the pundits, not the people who write articles for places, not people like me who like to go around yapping their mouths, blah, blah, blah, blah.

 Look at what I know about this or that.